macarbonneau/macarbonneau.github.io/_pages/about.md

 Welcome to my page!

-This site contains information regarding my research and some personal projects Here's a subset of my research interests:
+This site contains information regarding my research and some personal projects.
+Here's a subset of my research interests:
 - Machine learning
 - Speech processing